nearform/node-cephes/README.md

-The cephes library contains C implementations of most [special functions](https://en.wikipedia.org/wiki/Special_functions), [distributions](https://en.wikipedia.org/wiki/Probability_distribution), and other hard-to-implement mathmatical functions.
+The cephes library contains C implementations of most [special functions](https://en.wikipedia.org/wiki/Special_functions), [distributions](https://en.wikipedia.org/wiki/Probability_distribution), and other hard-to-implement mathematical functions.

 _Note that there are a few cephes functions that are not exposed here, as some of them are quite hard to make consumable in JavaScript using WebAssembly.
 Feel